Rochester Felony DWI Lawyer

 - There is another passenger in the car under 16 years of age

 If any of the above circumstances applies to you, then you could be exposed to serious felony penalties, such as substantial fines and prison time.
-At my firm, our Rochester DUI Lawyer is ready to assess your case and proactively start pursuing any and all avenues towards the best possible outcome.
+At my firm, our Rochester DWI Lawyer is ready to assess your case and proactively start pursuing any and all avenues towards the best possible outcome.

 Pursue aggressive defense for your felony DWI in New York case today.
 Use this online form to request a free consultation.